-UCLA Asia Pacific Center (APC) has announced the J. Yang Scholarships for exceptionally talented students from Taiwan to pursue their graduate studies in the USA.
+UCLA Asia Pacific Center (APC) has announced the J. Yang Scholarships for exceptionally talented students from Taiwan to pursue their undergraduate and graduate studies in the USA.

 User Review( votes)

 The Asia Pacific Center was founded in 2000 as a consortium of UCLA’s principal Asian-focused research centres and programs.
-UCLA offers 337 undergraduate and graduate degree programs in a wide range of disciplines, enrolling about 31,500 undergraduate and 12,800 graduate students, UCLA had 168,000 applicants for Fall 2021.
+UCLA offers 337 undergraduate and graduate degree programs in a wide range of disciplines, enrolling about 31,500 undergraduate and 12,800 graduate students.
+UCLA had 168,000 applicants for Fall 2023.

 Why choose to study at UCLA?
-It’s one of the most academically rigorous and economically diverse schools that bring in top-notch professionals from around the world.
+It’s one of the most academically rigorous and economically diverse schools that bring top-notch professionals worldwide.
 Many of the departments themselves have exceptional rankings too.

 - University or Organization: UCLA Asia Pacific Center